-Peas play an important role in human and animal nutrition in the EU, whereby the use for feed dominates.
+Peas play an important role in human and animal nutrition in the EU, whereby the use for feed still dominates.
 Within the EU countries, the share for food and feed can be totally different.
-While 36% of the national consumption of peas are used for food in Germany, it is more than 80% in the UK (Kezeya Sepngang 2019).
+While 36 % of the national consumption of peas are used for food in Germany, it is more than 80 % in the UK (Kezeya Sepngang, 2019).
 According to Eurostat, pea is the second most produced grain legume in the EU with a production of 2 Mio.t, after soybeans, 2,9 Mio.t in 2018.
 The trend of pea production in the EU is increasing.
-This increased production during the last five years is partly due to the Common Agricultural Policy (CAP) implemented in 2015 that consider legumes' growing areas as ecological focus areas (Wobser 2018).
+This increased production during the last five years is partly due to the Common Agricultural Policy (CAP) implemented in 2015 that consider legumes' growing areas as ecological focus areas (Wobser, 2018).
 The leading producers of pea in the EU are France, Germany, Lithuania, Spain, Romania and UK.
-These countries represent more than 75% of the EU production.
+These countries represent more than 75 % of the EU production.

-The EU pea market is also characterized by important foreign trade with EU-Extra and EU-Intra countries, whereby the trade balance is in surplus in the EU, with a self-sufficiency of 1.07 on average between 2014 and 2018.
+The EU pea market is also characterized by important foreign trade with EU-Extra and EU-Intra countries, whereby the trade balance is in surplus in the EU, with a self-sufficiency of 1.07 on average between 2014 and 2018 (Kezeya Sepngang et al., 2020).
 The trade within EU-intra countries dominates (see Fig 1).
 Spain, Germany, Belgium, Italy and the Netherlands are the main importers in the EU.
 The main exporters in the EU are France, Lithuania and Romania.
 Until 2017, India was an important market of the peas produced in the EU.
 The implementation of import taxes on legumes in India in 2017 is the reason of the closing of this lucrative market for food.
 The use of peas and other legumes for food is better valuated than for feed.
 Therefore, the impact of innovative companies that use protein isolate based on legumes could be seen as a lever for the market development of legumes in the EU.

-Fig 1: Production and foreign trade of field peas in the EU.
+Figure 1.
+Production and foreign trade of field peas in the EU.
 Primary source: Eurostat.

-Beyond Meat case study
+2.3 Beyond Meat case study

 The US based company Beyond Meat is a major innovator in pea-based meat alternatives.
 It has been founded as a start-up in 2009 by Ethan Brown.
-Brown follows the vision to reduce the negative impact on the environment that is connected to conventional protein production by livestock.
+Brown follows the vision to reduce the negative impact on the environment that is connected to animal-based protein production by livestock.
 He attracted major capital investments by a number of private equity firms including Cascade Investments of Bill Gates.
 In May 2019 Beyond Meat sold shares at the Nasdaq, which resulted in an initial market evaluation of 1,5 billion US\$, only a few days later it rose to 3,5 billion US\$.
 Producing financial net losses until 2018, the company reported profits of 4,1 million US\$ for the 3rd quarter of 2019.
-The turnover was expected to reach 275 million US\$ in 2019 due to increased sales, a higher number of points of sale as well as more delivery channels and international customers.
+The turnover was expected to reach 275 million US\$ in 2019 and in 2020, Beyond expects revenue in a range of \$490 million to \$510 million.
+A higher number of points of sale, more delivery channels and international customers and well as lower prices foster higher sales.
 The fast food industry, namely McDonald's and Kentucky Fried Chicken (KFC), partnered in September 2019 with the company (Beyond Meat, 2019c).